bbustin/bbustin/content/apps/fcp_captions/index.md

 manually enter your captions or use a third-party tool.
 It is much more pleasant and efficient to be able to do it all from within Final Cut.

+# Privacy Policy

+FCP Captions does not automatically collect or send any information back to us.

 # Getting Support

 If you are having any issues with the application, please let me know in the comment form